 - A poor diet – This can affect your mood and if it has an effect on your weight, can lead to low self-esteem.

-- Medication and drugs – Depression is a common side-affect of various types of medication.
-It’s important to always discuss side-affects with your doctor.
+- Medication and drugs – Depression is a common side affect of various types of medication.
+It’s important to always discuss side effects with your doctor.
 Alcohol and drugs can both cause depression.

-- Genetics – Although there is no specific genes for depression, research has found that you’re most likely to be diagnosed if a close family member has suffered in the past.
+- Genetics – Although there is no specific gene for depression, research has found that you’re most likely to be diagnosed if a close family member has suffered in the past.

-- Stress – Being stressed constantly can take its tole on your mood.
+- Stress – Being stressed constantly can take its toll on your mood.